Get all the latest data for Cameroon

 What’s the biggest ownership mistake foreigners make in Cameroon right now?

-The single biggest ownership mistake foreigners make in Cameroon is paying a deposit or full price for land or property where the seller does not hold a valid land title (titre foncier), which can render the entire transaction legally void.
+The biggest mistake foreigners make in Cameroon is paying a deposit or purchase price before checking the land certificate directly with the land registry.

 Which visa or residency status changes what I can do in Cameroon?